nathansh/gifzone/README.md

 # GifZone
-Example project for WordCamp 2015 on the WP API and Angular.js
+Example project for WordCamp 2015 talk on the WP API and Angular.js

 ## Resources